Personal notes used as a general recap before the Associate Cloud Engineer exam

 Good resource: kubernetes-basicLearning

-🔐 IAM
+🔐 IAM Link to heading

 “create and manage permissions for Google Cloud resources” - doc